 - A different physical profile – particularly the location of the notch for fitting the RAM sticks into the DIMM slot on the motherboard.

 - A different voltage requirement

-- A different RAM controller built into the motherboard’s chipset.
+- A different RAM controller was built into the motherboard’s chipset.

 Given the three conditions above, RAM sticks are NOT compatible across generations.
-Meaning you CANNOT reuse a DDR3 RAM in a DDR4 motherboard and vice versa.
+You CANNOT reuse DDR3 RAM in a DDR4 motherboard and vice versa.

 Also Read: Will DDR5 RAM Work on DDR4 Motherboard?

 You can see the location of the notch/key on different RAM type differs.
-Hence, if you plan on reusing a RAM stick, make sure your motherboard is compatible with its particular version.
+So, if you plan on reusing a RAM stick, please ensure your motherboard is compatible with its particular version.

 Read in Detail: How to Tell if RAM Will Work With Your Motherboard?

 Yes, you can reuse your old RAM sticks IF both the motherboard and the old RAM stick are the same type (version).

 - A DDR4 RAM Stick CAN ONLY be reused with a motherboard that supports DDR4 RAM